sdeleon28/vim-todo/README.md

 * `<Leader><Leader>`: Resets the current task
 * `<Leader>]`: Edits the current task's description

+## Markdown folding

+I often mix my .todo files with markdown syntax.
+I've added markdown syntax folding (stolen from [masukomi/vim-markdown-folding](https://github.com/masukomi/vim-markdown-folding)).
+If that doesn't work for you, feel free to fork this and remove the whole block that does the markdown folding stuff.
+There are comments around it so it should be trivial to edit.

 ## Roadmap

 * Add commands and instructions on how to set up mappings to avoid conflicts
 * New command for "create item at the same indentation level" (`Yp<Leader>]`)